-For a cost-effective solution to this problem, many of these still paper-based businesses turn to offsite document storage facilities, as there are multiple benefits offsite storage services can provide to help improve the overall effectiveness of a paper record management system.
+For a cost-effective solution to this problem, many of these still paper-based businesses turn to offsite document storage facilities.
+There are multiple benefits offsite storage services can provide to help improve the overall effectiveness of a paper management system.

-As mentioned before, space always is a major concern for a paper-based document management system—especially for large companies which potentially may need to keep track of several hundred thousand records at one time.
-As a result, it can become quite inefficient in terms of time as well as cost to try and manage a massive record inventory in-house.
+As mentioned before, space always is a major concern for a paper-based document management system.
+Especially for large companies which potentially may need to keep track of several hundred thousand records at one time.
+As a result, it can become quite inefficient in terms of time.
+In addition to cost to try and manage a massive record inventory in-house.

 When your documents get to be unmanageable, it may be more useful to dedicate your in-house office space to more productive uses—such as employees who can help to make the company money—while at the same time storing your records at an offsite location where they can still be both secure as well as easy to access.

-Decentralizing the storage of your record archives and instead keeping them at an offsite storage facility also plays to a company’s advantage in terms of security.
+Decentralizing the storage of your record archives and keeping them at an offsite storage facility also plays to a company’s advantage.
 In the event of a fire or environmental damage at your office, critical documents will still be kept safe at an offsite storage location, as they are usually climate-controlled and make use of flood shelves to prevent chances of potential water damage.

-It is also common practice for offsite storage services to take additional measures to guarantee the security of the documents they manage as well, ranging from employee safety screening to 24-hour security staff, surveillance, and alarms.
+It is also common practice for offsite storage services to take additional measures to guarantee the security of the documents.
+This ranges from employee safety screening to 24-hour security staff, surveillance, and alarms.

 Integrate Paper and Electronic Document Management Systems